 See description of the hike below, after this information on current conditions in the area.

-January 1, 2013 note: I am now told that the ladders are all in good condition, and the bees are gone (Thank you Randy).
+April 27, 2015 note: Good news, I have been told the ladders have been replaced by a local hiking group!
+If you know the name of the group who replaced the ladders can you let me know?
+I would like to give them credit.
 If you go to the area and have information to share please Click this link to email me about the ladders.
 I thank you in advance for helping with this information!

 Please hike with caution

-I have had several reports of cars being broken into and vandalized in the area (the last time as recent as January 2013 where five cars had their windows smashed and items stolen from the cars).
+I have had several reports of cars being broken into and vandalized in the area (the last time as recent as September 2014.
+Cars have had their windows smashed and items stolen from the cars).

 Hiking in and around Palm Springs can be very dangerous, and the Mecca Hills area is an area that many people have to be rescued from each year.
 Usually it is due to lack of preparation, such as not having proper hiking equipment, pleanty of water and also a map of the area.
 Just because it is a desert doesn't mean it will not get cold in the winter, and it definitely gets very hot in the summer.
 As much as I like hiking in the Palm Springs area I recommend that you don't hike in the area in the summer unless you are a very experienced hiker and you have the proper equipment and lots of water.
 Wear proper clothing, have proper equipment and follow these hiking tips or you may pay with your life.